aldreth/lammas-records/recordings/choral/in-his-temple-the-music-of-sir-edward-elgar.md

 ---
-new_slug: in-his-temple-the-music-of-sir-edward-elgar
+slug: in-his-temple-the-music-of-sir-edward-elgar
 title: In His Temple - the music of Sir Edward Elgar
 serialNumber: LAMM187
 coverImage: "../../src/images/recordings/in-his-temple-the-music-of-sir-edward-elgar.jpg"
 performer: The Choir and Organ of St Paul’s, Rock Creek Parish, Washington DC USA
 directors:
-- 'Director & Solo Organist: Graham Elliott'
+  - "Director & Solo Organist: Graham Elliott"
-- 'Organ accompanist: Neil Weston'
+  - "Organ accompanist: Neil Weston"
 contentHtml: |-
   <h1>In His Temple - the music of Sir Edward Elgar</h1>
   <p>Elgar’s sacred choral music possesses the same innate qualities so admired today in his orchestral music, namely an unerring sense for musical development and drama, allied to a glorious ear for melody.
 This selection follows him from early settings for the Roman Catholic liturgy, written after he had succeeded his father as organist at St George’s Church in Worcester, right through to his heyday as the Master of the King’s Musik, and laureate of the Empire, commissioned to write powerful settings such as Give unto the Lord for St Paul’s Cathedral in 1914.</p>